Product tags

 Selling Your Business - Structuring Earnouts and Deferred Payment Plans

-This free article will guide you through the issues to consider if the sale of your business has an earn-out component or a deferred payment (seller financing) option, including:
+This free article will steer you through the issues to consider if the sale of your business has an earn-out component or a deferred payment (seller financing) option.

 - securing the unpaid balance of the purchase price,